Traffic Ticket FAQ in California

 California has implemented a Negligent Operator Treatment System (NOTS).
 Under this system your driving privileges will be suspended for the following point totals:

 - 8 points in 36 months.

-California will allow you to represent yourself in traffic court.
-You also have the option to hire a traffic ticket lawyer.
-Consulting legal counsel is especially advisable if the addition of another traffic violation point on your driving record will result in the loss of your driver’s license.
+However, California will allow you to represent yourself in traffic court.
+Hiring a traffic ticket lawyer is advisable if the addition of another traffic violation point on your driving record will result in the loss of your driver’s license.
 The court does not assign lawyers for traffic infractions.